cpoulinn/starter-hugo-academic/content/authors/carina-poulin/_index.md

 ---
 </br>

-Whether you need someone to teach your new trainee about phytoplankton culture work, or you have a previously abandoned paper that needs to be completed and published, I can lend my 10+ years of experience in bio-optical oceanography. <span style="*color*:blue">I can assist with:</span>
+Whether you need someone to teach your new trainee about phytoplankton culture work, or you have a previously abandoned paper that needs to be completed and published, I can lend my 10+ years of experience in bio-optical oceanography. <font color=#20B2AA>I can assist with:</font>

 * Setting up a laboratory :test_tube:
 * Student and postdoc training :scientist: